hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following startup sequence on new networks is modified from existing practices.

 1. The app reads the genesis address book and cryptography from disk.
-2. The app hands a genesis state, genesis roster, and private keys to the platform.
+2. The app hands an optional state, genesis roster, and private keys to the platform.
 3. The platform validates that its private `tssEncryptionKey` matches its public `tssEncryptionKey` in the genesis roster.
 If there is a mismatch, a critical error is logged and the node shuts down.
 4. The platform copies the genesis state and starts gossiping with peers in a pre-genesis mode with the following